Boots, buckles and skis: Exploring the crazy world of skijoring in the American West

 Skijoring Utah, which they founded, staged its first race in 2017 at Soldier Hollow, the cross-country skiing venue for the 2002 Olympics.
 The two former members of the Sundance ski patrol called up all their skiing friends.
 They told all their cowboy friends to trailer up their horses.
 They wrangled 100 competitors.
 They sold tickets and were thrilled when 500 people showed up.
 Gardner said he’s not sure they intended it to grow, but it has.

-A competition Loveridge and Gardner put on last weekend in Heber City drew the largest number of participants and spectators in its seven-year history.
+A competition Loveridge and Gardner put on in Heber City in February drew the largest number of participants and spectators in its seven-year history.
 About 345 teams competed in divisions from novice to pro, with the top teams vying for $25,000 in cash along with the coveted belt buckle and other prizes, drawing 7,775 spectators over two days.
 There’s even a lil buckaroo division for kids and a century division in which the combined age of the rider and skier must total at least 100.
 The Cowboy Channel, a network in over 42 million cable and satellite homes that carries Western and rodeo sports, streamed the race start to finish.

 Fans flock to races